mosaicml/streaming/docs/source/fundamentals/dataset_conversion_guide.md

-# Dataset conversion guide
+# Dataset Conversion Guide

-If you haven't read the [Introduction to dataset format guide](dataset_format.md), then we highly recommend doing so before you read this.
+If you haven't read the [Dataset Format](dataset_format.md) guide, then we highly recommend doing so before you read this.

 ## MDSWriter